fengshi96/DMRG_Python/README.md

 Block.py: A class representing Block, with attributes needed for both infinite and finite size DMRG

-Memory: A class for the storage of temporary results in different steps, useful in both infinite and finite size DMRG.
+Memory.py: A class for the storage of temporary results in different steps, useful in both infinite and finite size DMRG.
         subject to update

 helper.py: Defines tensor product, export logfile, and plot chain geometry